 And Whereas Section 129 of the Act provides that a local municipality may prohibit and regulate with respect to noise, vibration, odour, dust and outdoor illumination, including indoor lighting that can be seen outdoors.

-pursuant to the Greenbelt Plan and represents a long established business predating the arrival of Cannabis production in the area.
+And Whereas the Town of Niagara-on-The-Lake is located in the only specialty crop area designated for the production of tender fruit and grapes in Ontario pursuant to the Greenbelt Plan and represents a long established business predating the arrival of Cannabis production in the area.

-And Whereas the legislation and regulations permitting the production, sale and consumption of Medical Cannabis and Non-Medical Cannabis do not regulate certain matters of public interest in relation to health, safety, the well being of persons property and existing businesses .
+And Whereas the legislation and regulations permitting the production, sale and consumption of Cannabis do not regulate certain matters of public interest in relation to health, safety, the well being of persons property and existing businesses .

 And Whereas without proper regulation the activities regulated by this By-Law, especially in the absence of sufficient regulation or enforcement by another level of government, could result in a disturbance which both in degree and intensity may be intolerable and as such negatively impact (i) the health , safety and well being of persons, (ii) the property of persons (iii) the economic viability of existing businesses and generally (iv)become or cause public nuisances.